 - I Choose Project>Options.

 - 2 Select the Linker category.

 - 3 Click the Config tab.

-- 4 Choose the appropriate linker configuration file in the Linker configuration file area.
+- 4 Select the Override default option, and choose the appropriate linker configuration file in the Linker configuration file area.
+A browse button is available.

 NO CONTACT WITH THE TARGET HARDWARE